 ‘You don’t know very much, do you, Abdul.’

 From Hamburg the last leg of my journey was to wonderful Copenhagen.

 One of my tasks was

 Cool man.
 I didn’t plan my arrival well, arriving slap in the middle of the northern winter.
 My garret was so cold I had to put the milk in the fridge to stop it freezing.
 When I used the phone I could see the breath of the person I was calling coming out of the receiver.
 I look back on this as my Blue Period.
-I woke up each morning at the crack of ice to watch the icicles form, rubbing and blowing on my hands in a losing effort to stay warm.
+I woke up each morning at the crack of ice, watching the icicles form, rubbing and blowing on my hands in a losing effort to stay warm.